JhouLab/Pi5WebcamRecorder/README.md

     GPIO6:          camera 3
     GPIO7:          camera 4

-Note that these are 3.3V lines, so you must use a level shifter when reading 5V inputs.
+Note that these are 3.3V inputs, so you must use a level shifter when reading 5V inputs.

 A standard pulse should be 100ms long.
 If doubled or tripled, the trough between pulses should be 50ms.